TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 I didn't expect it to resonate so much with people.
 Many have contacted me to reach out, or thank me, or share their own experiences.

 It feels funny to me, because it's just one of the mundane realities of my life.
 But for others, maybe it's not.
-I wonder if this conversation therapy story will resonate with people too 🤷
+I wonder if this conversion therapy story will resonate with people too 🤷

 ## Maybe you should start believing people